Rookie Mistake: Over-the-door Hangers & Mirrors

 And that’s exactly what I did!
-I bought this one from IKEA for $49 and hung it behind the door.
+I bought one from IKEA (similar) and hung it behind the door.
 It adds a TON of function, yet it’s not taking up any valuable space, actually… no one even knows it’s back there!

 The one thing I would note is that it’s important to find a mirror that isn’t too deep.
 This one is a bit thick for the job, so you need to make sure it don’t line up with the door knob because this could damage the mirror overtime.
 If you choose a very thin mirror, that won’t be a problem at all.

 Like the door hook, we think this secret solution can make such a difference in your everyday life without interrupting the door’s function or having hooks poking out on the other side of the door.

 If you’re an owner looking to upgrade your over-the-door hooks or mirrors, we hope you consider these easy, affordable options!
 Fighting with the door in order to close it is enough motivation to make the switch!
 Now we’d love to hear from you guys… what do you hide behind your doors?!
 Any other secret storage solutions you’d like to share with the group?